-On motion of Mr. Montgomery, seconded by Ms. Smart, these degrees were authorized as recommended.
+On motion of Mr. Montgomery, seconded by Ms. Smart, this recommendation was approved.

 Establish the Bachelor of Science in Strategic Business Development and Entrepreneurship, Gies College of Business, Urbana

 (9) The chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, with the advice of the Urbana-Champaign Senate, recommends approval of a proposal from the Gies College of Business to establish the Bachelor of Science in Strategic Business Development and Entrepreneurship.